-Many beginners shy away from meditation because they believe that it's too difficult.
+Many beginners shy away from meditation because they believe that it's too complicated.
 Or, they try meditation and find out that they are unable to think of nothing and then stop because it's too difficult.

-You must realise that when you start meditating you won't be able to stop all thoughts.
+You must realise that when you start meditating, you won't be able to stop all thoughts.
 It's the natural state of our minds to be thinking.

 Meditation is about realising when you're thinking and calmly bringing yourself back to the present moment.